xpcai2010/CarND-AdvancedLaneLines-Project/README.md

 I used a combination of color (one is based on HLS' S value and the other is based on HSV's V value) and gradient thresholds (Sobel X absolute value) to generate a binary image (thresholding steps are in function `color_hls_thresh(img, s_thresh=(0, 255))`, `color_hsv_thresh(img, v_thresh=(0, 255))` and `abs_sobel_thresh(img, orient='x', thresh_min=0, thresh_max=255)`).
 I also applied the region of interest function from the first project (`region_of_interest(img, vertices)`) to help me narrow the range of lane feature detection.
 At the end, I applied a mask combination (`mask_apply(img)`) with different masking combination and threshold aiming different images from the videos.
 We have two testing videos - project_video.mp4 and challenge_video.mp4.
 I have to make some adjustment in order to work both images.
 Here's an example of my output for this step.  (note: this is not actually from one of the test images).

-The detail on how I pick up the above lane feature detection is in my uploaded code: `Advanced Lane Finding Project_XCai.ipynb`.
+The detail on how I pick up the above lane feature detection is in my uploaded code: `Advanced Lane Finding Project_Completed.ipynb`.

 ![alt text][image9]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for my perspective transform includes a function called `perspective_transform(img)`.
-You can find the function in my uploaded code `Advanced Lane Finding Project_XCai.ipynb`.
+You can find the function in my uploaded code `Advanced Lane Finding Project_Completed.ipynb`.
 The `perspective_transform(img)` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
 I chose the hardcode the source and destination points in the following manner:

 ```python
 src = np.float32(